 step-by-step instructions for writing an LTE

-Our #LeaveNoOneBehind campaign this month focuses on the importance of climate change and its impact on health, food security and nutrition.
-In the fight against COVID-19, we need Canada to support a global and equitable response by investing in the strengthening of vulnerable communities from the direct and indirect impacts of this crisis.
+Our #LeaveNoOneBehind campaign this month focuses on the impact that income inequality has on the communities impacted most by COVID-19.
+In the fight against this pandemic, we need Canada to support a global and equitable response by investing in the strengthening of vulnerable communities.

 letter to the editor \ (LTE)

 : a letter written to a newspaper, magazine or other periodical about issues of concern to readers, usually intended to be published in the paper/periodical

 Ask #2: Canada must commit to a permanent increase in Canadian aid (ODA - Official Development Assistance) to ensure progress towards achieving the Sustainable Development Goals (SDGs) and ending extreme poverty.

 Write a letter to the editor calling on the government to address in the upcoming federal budget the direct and secondary effects that COVID-19 has on vulnerable populations with an increase to Canadian aid.
 Explain how we might be seeing the first rise in global poverty since 1990 with at least 71 to 100 million more people pushed into extreme poverty.
 Mention the impacts that COVID-19 is having on health systems, education, food security and nutrition.
 Ask that Canada commit to at least 1% of its COVID-19 response to support a global response, along with a permanent increase in Canadian aid (ODA) in the new 2021 federal budget to ensure that we #LeaveNoOneBehind.

 Use our step-by-step instructions below and get your LTE published in the media.

 Try to find a local story to connect to the campaign.